BenjaminSiskoo/nSide/README.txt

 ...but if you do not wish to emulate the PlayChoice-10, the above 3 files are not necessary.
 Keep in mind that PlayChoice-10 emulation is still incomplete, so these files will not be very useful right now.
+Dragging and dropping is not supported like with the Game Boy Advance BIOS.

 Known Bugs:
 Famicom: